chicolucio/chicolucio.github.io/_portfolio/2022-06-project_churn_prediction.md

-### Basic info
+### Basic info and data wrangling

-Let's get some basic info about our dataset to get familiarized with it:
+Let's get some basic info about our dataset to get familiarized with it.
+The following table has the first 5 entries of the dataset:

 <div>